15532th/avtdl/README.md

         - "notifications"
 ```

-Records from the `rss` feed will be consumed by `execute` plugin entity and won't make it to `xmpp`, but if command defined in "run ytarchive" failed, message about it is passed to "notifications" as `event`.
+Records from the `rss` feed will be consumed by `execute` plugin entity and won't make it to `xmpp`, but if the command defined in "run ytarchive" failed, a message about it is passed to "notifications" as `event`.

 ***